amitk030/CKAD-exercises-and-solutions/resource_quota/step2/text.md

 ### Try creating a pod `server` with `nginx` image in `demo` namespace with resources request of `cpu=1.5` and `memory=1Gi` & limits of `cpu=2`, `memory=2Gi`.
 The pod creation will fail.
 ### Now update the pod to request `cpu=0.5`.
 Now the pod will be created successfully.

+** to check wait for pod to be in the running state

 <details><summary>Solution</summary>
 <p>